zerotohero-dev/zerotohero-web/content/highlights/issue-0011.md

 Based on that assessment, you can develop new relationships or strengthen the existing ones.

-You'll also find that a prospective mentor or a coach will be **much** inclinded to help you on a particular topic rather than the generic "*would you be my mentor?*" questions.
+You'll also find that a prospective mentor or a coach will be **much** inclined to help you on a particular topic rather than the generic "*would you be my mentor?*" questions.